evankale/VegasScripts/README.md

 AddAVITakeToMTS
 - Finds all VideoEvents in project with a single ActiveTake using .MTS footage, then adds a Take with corresponding .AVI footage (without changing active Take).

+GroupOverlappingEvents
+- Groups overlapping selected track events.
+- Requires 1 track to be selected that contains selected track events.

 DisableResampleForAllVideos
 - Disables video resampling on all video events

+MapBlipsToMIDI
+- Maps all blips (created by the Blipper) to MIDI notes of an input MIDI file.

+MarkBlipsInSelectedVideoEvent
+- Finds all blips of a selected video event(inserted by the Blipper) and adds a bookmark at that location.

 MTSToAVI
 - Finds all VideoEvents in selected VideoTracks with an ActiveTake using .MTS footage, then adds a Take with corresponding .AVI footage (and sets it as the active Take).

+SelectAllLeftOfCursor
+- Selects all TrackEvents left of cursor.

+SelectAllRightOfCursor
+- Selects all TrackEvents right of cursor.

+SelectRegionEvents
+- Selects all track events within the selection region.

 SetAllTake0
 - Finds all VideoEvents in project with multiple takes then sets their ActiveTake to Takes[0]